KlaasWhite/twitch-multiban-discord/README.md

 # SMOO multi ban application

-This application will ban a user from a list of twitch streamers.
+This application will ban a user from a list of Twitch streamers.

 ## Usage

-It uses a discord bot as interface.
+This application uses a discord bot as interface.

 Every streamer that wants to be included has to to `/regiser`.
-This will provide a personalised url for them to authorise the application to ban users in their channel.
+A personalised url will be given for the streamer to authorise the application to ban users in their channel.

 The bot then provides following commands:

 -   multiban <username> | Takes a username and bans them in the authorised and enabled channels